felucchesi85/directa24-back-end-dev-challenge/Readme.md

 - **Bonus Points**: Does the candidate implement any of the bonus features or additional best practices?

 ### Improvements
-- Consider adding more robust error handling and logging.
+- Consider adding more robust error handling and logging
-- Implement additional features such as caching or pagination if needed.
+- Implement additional features such as caching or pagination if needed

 ### Setup
-1. Ensure you have Java 21 and Maven installed.
+1. Ensure you have Java 21 installed.
+Maven is not required as this project uses Maven Wrapper.
-2. Clone the repository.
+2. Clone the repository:
+git clone <repository-url>
+cd <repository-directory>
+3.Build the project:
+3.1 Windows:
-3. Run `mvn clean install` to build the project.
+ Run `mvn clean install` to build the project
-4. Start the application with `mvn spring-boot:run`.
+4. Start the application with Run
+` .\mvnw.cmd spring-boot:run`
 ### Running Tests
+Run the tests with Maven Wrapper:
+Windows:
-- Use `mvn test` to run the unit tests.
+- Use `.\mvnw.cmd test` to run the unit tests

 ### Known Issues
-- Describe any known issues or limitations here.
+- Describe any known issues or limitations here